andreav/swgit/doc/stabilizing.rst

           ^Drop\.[A-Z]{1,3}(_[0-9]{1,3})?$

-    If you want to change `STB` regexp, please refere to :ref:`lbl_tags_analyzing` and :ref:`lbl_tags_setting`.
+    If you want to change `STB` regexp, please refer to :ref:`lbl_tags_analyzing` and :ref:`lbl_tags_setting`.

     .. note::